gavin-hyl/cs38/cs38-set2-ghua.typ

 In the `OddCycleExplore` algorithm, $"parity"$ correctly keeps track of the parity of the length of the path from the root node to the current node.
 Therefore, if two nodes have the same parity and there is an edge between them, that must imply there are two paths from the root node to one node, of different parity.
-Since DFS examines all edges, we can be sure all potential path's parities are consideed.
+Since DFS examines all edges, we can be sure all potential path's parities are considered.

+For the `OddCycleFromWalk` algorithm, we maintain two maps: `firstEven` and `firstOdd`, which keep track of the first time we see a vertex at an even or odd index.
+The first time we see the same vertex at differing parities, we can immediately know that a closed odd walk was performed between the first and second occurrences of the vertex.

 Therefore, the algorithm correctly computes the odd-length cycle in the graph.
 #align(right, $qed$)